 More recently, the desire for older adults to be more active and not surrender to aging has seen younger people in the 45- 60 age group opt for knee replacement surgery (TKR).

-Improved technology has allowed for patients who are older (80 plus) age group to receive TKR as well.
+Improved technology has allowed for patients who are older (80 and up) to receive TKR as well.

 This article will focus on knee replacement for the “elderly”.